SyarifFakhri/windows-nvim-setup/README.md

 Minimalist config for a vim setup :).

+# Dependencies
+1. You need to install Ripgrep and add it to your path

+# Known things that don't work over ssh
+1. fzf vim - ripgrep
+2. vim fugitive

 # Installation

 Installation with windows is a little bit of a pain.
 Here's the general steps.